Introducing Link On-Demand

 How much does a Link On-Demand ride cost?

-The cost of a ride is only $6.00 per one-way trip of $3.00 for reduced-fare eligible persons (students, seniors, persons with disabilities and veterans or active military).
+The cost of a ride is only $6.00 per one-way trip of $3.00 for reduced-fare eligible persons (students, seniors, persons with disabilities, and veterans or active military).
 This fare is consistent with BATA's current same-day Link reservation rate.
-Payment options include cash, pre-paid ticket or with credit/debit cards through the mobile app.
+Payment options include cash, pre-paid ticket, or credit/debit cards through the mobile app.

 How do you pay for a Link On-demand ride?

-Payment options include cash, pre-paid ticket or with credit/debit cards through the mobile app.
+Payment options include cash, pre-paid ticket, or credit/debit cards through the mobile app.